shreystechtips/pythonbytes/projects/README.md

 **You have a chessboard and a knight placed upon it.
 Find a path of legal knight moves that visits every square once.**

+This is another famous problem that can be solved with a good choice of algorithm.
+It also usually takes the form of a recursion problem; so here is a note on recursion.
+Suppose you want to add 2 + 2 + 2 + 2 + 2 + 2 + 2.
+One way to do this is to write a Python function that can call itself.
+This is an advanced topic so you will want to talk to the Python Bytes coaches if you are not already familiar with it.

+Now to consider whether you want to try this project: First make sure you know how knights move across the board in the game of chess.
+Then think about how you would keep track of where the knight has visited (which squares) on its tour.
+For each move you must determine where the knight *could* possibly go next and which of those *possible* squares have already been visisted.
+If the knight has no possible moves from a given square then your program must back up the knight up to where it can choose a different path.
+It is very much like walking through a maze that you build as you go through it.
+When the knight backs up it should not try the same path as you already know that won't work; so you must keep track of what you have already tried in some way.
+So there is quite a lot of logic involved in this problem and it is definitely a difficult programming challenge.
+But it is also very fun.

 ### Room Escape